An-GG/carthing/3dmodels/README.md

 ---

-too much data still, **so apparently there's a single obvious correct software for simplifying hires meshes**
+too much data still, **so apparently there's a single obvious correct software for simplifying hi-res meshes**

 **do NOT fuck with meshlab, use this shit:**